jcamargoUK/jcamargoUK/README.md

 *   🌍  I'm based in London UK
 *   ✉️  You can contact me at [jcamargo@hotmail.co.uk](mailto:jcamargo@hotmail.co.uk)
-*   🧠  I'm learning React and everything javascript
+*   🧠  I'm passionate about React and everything javascript, CSS and visual effects.
 *   🤝  I'm open to collaborating on frontend projects
-*   ⚡  Away from coding, I spend some of my time cycling around south London and the Surrey Hills
+*   ⚡  Away from coding, I spend some of my time cycling around south London and the Surrey Hills listening to Metallica.

 ### Skills